grishagin/getdata-005_CourseProject/ReadMe.md

 The files are enclosed in this repo.

-Codebook.md contains the description of all transformations performed to clean up the raw data, as well as the detailed description of all the vatiables.
+Codebook.md contains the description of all transformations performed to clean up the raw data, as well as the detailed description of all the variables.

 ### Script Elucidation